Frequently Asked Questions

 What is the daily routine at City Garden School?

 Our kindergartners follow daily, weekly, and seasonal rhythms that offer structure and security to our youngest students.
 Each day includes time outside, an artistic activity, free play, practical work, circle time, a shared meal, and more time outdoors.

-Our grade school students begin the day with a two-hour main lesson.
-Main lessons are taught in multi-week blocks so that classes can delve deeply into a subject.
+Our grade school and middle school students begin the day with a two-hour main lesson.
+Main lessons are taught in multi-week blocks so classes can delve deeply into a subject.
 Specialty classes and skills practice periods round out the day, which also includes two recesses, snack, and lunch.
 The grade school week also includes regular chore periods when our students learn to tend to our shared environment.